 She has taught science, maths and health in Victoria and overseas, including a year spent teaching English in South Korea, and worked as a year level coordinator.
 After taking on the role of AEU representative at her school, she participated in several union campaigns and was elected to AEU council.

 It was participating in the Anna Stewart Memorial Project that made Erin determined to work for the AEU, having learned more about the history and achievements of the union movement.
-She wanted to influence change on a bigger scale and is proud to represent members as the AEU fights for needs based funding and equity within the education system.
+She wanted to influence change on a bigger scale and is proud to represent members as the AEU fights for needs-based funding and equity within the education system.

-Justin Mullaly - Deputy President
+Briley Stokes – Deputy President

 Seir Holley – Deputy Secretary

-Seir has an early childhood background, having started her career in early childhood as a Kindergarten teacher, before moving to Primary.
+Seir has an Early Childhood background, having started her career in Early Childhood as a kindergarten teacher, before moving to Primary.
 Prior to being elected as Deputy Secretary of the AEU Victorian Branch, Seir was an Assistant Principal and Victorian Curriculum and Assessment Authority Board member.
 Read more

 Seir’s commitment to trade unionism was instilled by her parents, both of whom are also teachers, and was strengthened by her undertaking the Anna Stewart Memorial Project in 2013 and the AEU’s Women in Leadership program in 2014.
-Seir became a Branch Councillor in 2010, a member of Branch Executive in 2016 and has twice been elected to the role of Deputy Vice President Primary.
+Seir became a Branch Councillor in 2010, a member of Branch Executive in 2016, and has twice been elected to the role of Deputy Vice President of Primary.

-Seir says her experience working in disadvantaged schools in the western suburbs inspired her strong belief that all students, irrespective of the school they attend, where they live, or their socio-economic status, have an entitlement to a high-quality public school education and a genuine opportunity to succeed.
+Seir says her experience working in disadvantaged schools in the western suburbs inspired her strong belief that all students, irrespective of the school they attend, where they live, or their socio-economic status, have an entitlement to a high-quality public school education, and a genuine opportunity to succeed.

 Elaine Gillespie – Vice President, TAFE and Adult Provision